raspi684/nodejs-recruitment-task/README.md

 # Node.js recruitment task

-We'd like you to build a simple Movie API.
+We'd like you to build a simple Movies API.
 It should provide two endpoints:

 1. `POST /movies`
    1. Allows creating a movie object based on movie title passed in the request body